nodejs/node/CONTRIBUTING.md

 ## TC Meetings

 The TC meets weekly on a Google hangout.
-The meeting is run by a designated moderator, currently @mikeal.
+The meeting is run by a designated moderator, currently `Mikeal Rogers (@mikeal)`.
 Each meeting should be published to Youtube.

 ## Contributor Policy